bbauska/W3Cx-5of5/README.md

 14. }
 </pre>

-Now, let\'s decompose the animation loop in some external functions to make it more readable.
+Now, let&apos;s decompose the animation loop in some external functions to make it more readable.
 At each frame of animation, we will clear the canvas, draw the player as a rectangle, draw the ball as a circle, and move the ball.

 You can take a look at the new versions of **drawFilledRectangle** that now take only one parameter named r, instead of x, y, width, height and a color.
-We\'ve only changed a few things in its code (changed x to **r.x,** y to **r.y,** color to **r.color** etc.)
+We&apos;ve only changed a few things in its code (changed x to **r.x,** y to **r.y,** color to **r.color** etc.)

-Let\'s look at the moveBall function:
+Let&apos;s look at the moveBall function:

 <pre>
 1.  function moveBall(b) {